AI-and-Blockchain/S24_Spam_Detector/README.md

 - **Download the App:** Start by downloading Spam Detector from the designated app store or our official website.
 Installation is straightforward and quick.
 - **Start Messaging:** With your group set up, you’re ready to begin secure communications.
 All messages are protected by our advanced encryption technology, ensuring privacy and security.
-- **AI Model Integration:** The AI model is seamlessly integrated within the app, constantly running in the background.
+- **AI Model Integration:** The AI model is seamlessly integrated within the app, constantly running in the server.
 It automatically scans and analyzes messages for any potential threats, providing real-time protection against scams and malicious attacks.

 ### Smart contract overall